 K’Gari and the Fraser Coast Region

 Another hour along the Queensland Coast you’ll find K’Gari (Fraser Island), the world’s largest sand island at 123 km long.
-Popular activities on K’Gari include four wheel driving along 75 Mile Beach, floating down the crystal clear waters of Eli Creek, and walking along the soft white silica sand of Lake McKenzie.
-The combination of natural wonders make this a world heritage area.
+Popular activities on K’Gari include four-wheel driving along 75 Mile Beach, floating down the crystal clear waters of Eli Creek, and walking along the soft white silica sand of Lake McKenzie.
+The combination of natural wonders makes this a world heritage area.

 Where to stay in the Fraser Coast Region:

-- K’Gari (Fraser Island): Camp on the island like locals or upgrade yourself to more comfortable quarters with a selection from two-to-four-star hotels.
+- K’Gari (Fraser Island): Camp on the island like locals or upgrade yourself to more comfortable quarters with a selection of two-to-four-star hotels.